 •Effective weatherproofing, including doors, windows, and roofs.

-•Housing free of garbage, cockroaches, rats, and vermin.
+•Housing, in areas under control of the landlord, free of garbage, cockroaches, rats, and vermin.

 •Plumbing and gas facilities in good order.